DyogenIBENS/Agora/doc/HowTo.md

 The script also accepts the `-nbThreads=XX` parameter.

-#### AGORA with different selections of robust families
+#### AGORA with different selections of constrained families

-The selection of robust families can be further tuned to use multiple sets of robust genes.
-Along the _1.0-1.0_ robust families used above, we can define other, more relaxed, sets, like _0.9-1.1_, which tolerates a 10% deviation between the number of extant genes and extant species, and so forth.
+The selection of constrained families can be further tuned to use multiple sets of constrained genes.
+Along the _1.0-1.0_ constrained families used above, we can define other, more relaxed, sets, like _0.9-1.1_, which tolerates a 10% deviation between the number of extant genes and extant species, and so forth.

-The following two configuration files showcase different ways of running AGORA with multiple sets of robust families, and demonstrate the power of using a configuration file.
+The following two configuration files showcase different ways of running AGORA with multiple sets of constrained families, and demonstrate the power of using a configuration file.

 ##### Different parameters for each ancestor